 Build your own version of a theme-based marketing roadmap here.

 When I’m doing strategy alignment with other leaders in our organization, I usually start by showing my category roadmap and explaining, “This is what we’re going to do.”
 Then I switch over to my goal-oriented roadmap and show, “This will be the impact of each of those projects.”

 Our team evaluates success across a few different metrics, including generating qualified leads, building awareness for our company, and supporting sales to convert free trial users to customers.
-The goal-oriented marketing roadmap shows how you’re going to distribute resources to accomplish different types of goals.
+A goal-oriented roadmap shows how you’re going to distribute resources to accomplish different types of goals.

 The “we got deadlines” marketing roadmap

-The marketing roadmap example below (from our marketing template) is probably more typical for process-driven teams that work on timelines.
+The roadmap example below is probably more typical for process-driven teams that work on timelines.
 It shows a variety of marketing initiatives evolving over time, with projects assigned to particular team members.
 This is especially useful for teams that work with long (but strict) lead times.